turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/5-account-storage.md

 [Storage staking][1] is an issue that needs to be addressed by any multi-user contract that allocates storage for the user on the blockchain.
 This issue first arose while designing the [Fungible Token Core Standard - NEP-141][3].
-Once NEP-141 was finalized, the NEAR community went back to work on this problem.
-The [online discussion][4] has been lengthy, and here I will present to you the fruits of our labor.
+Once NEP-141 was finalized, the NEAR community circled back to work on this problem.
+In this tutorial, I will summarize the lengthy [online discussion][4] and present to you the fruits of our labor.

 ## Motivation: There Is No Free Storage

 You can't get something for nothing.
 Long term contract state storage on the blockchain must be paid for.
-On the NEAR platform long term storage is paid for using a process called [Storage staking][1].
+On the NEAR platform long term storage is paid for using a process called [storage staking][1].
 The contract is responsible to stake NEAR to pay for the contract's storage usage.
 The NEAR amount that is used for storage staking is effectively locked and cannot be transferred or used to pay for gas.
 Storage staking costs are the most expensive costs to consider for the contract on NEAR.
 If storage costs are not managed properly, then they can [break the bank][2] for the contract.

 {% hint style="info" %}
 ### Side Note about "Account Storage Standard (formerly Account Registration)"
-If you happened to follow the [online discussion][4], the discussion started with "Account Registration".
-However, the discussion evolved into "Account Storage".
+If you happened to follow the [online discussion][4], it started as "Account Registration".
+As we dove deeper, the discussion evolved into "Account Storage".
 The two are related, but with a different focus.
-The discussion was shifted towards account storage to focus the discussion on the core problem we were trying to solve with [storage staking][1].
+The discussion was shifted towards account storage to focus on the core problem we were trying to solve with [storage staking][1] for multi-user contracts.
-Account registration is related but separate concern and is to be continued in future discussions ...
+Account registration is related but a separate concern, which is to be continued in future discussions ...
 {% endhint %}

 # Account Storage API